cjacker/opensource-toolchain-stm8/README.md

 A STLINK adapter and OpenOCD are mandary for debugging.

-Within this repo, a OpenOCD interface cfg 'stlink.cfg' is provided for various known STLINK versions.
+Within this repo, an OpenOCD interface cfg 'stlink.cfg' is provided for various known STLINK adapters.

-Before continue reading, please wire up the STLINK adapter and development board, and try launch a terminal and run:
+Before continue reading, please wire up the STLINK adapter and development board, launch a terminal and run:
 ```
 openocd -f st-link.cfg -f /usr/share/openocd/scripts/target/stm8s.cfg -c "init" -c "reset halt"
 ```